How to Transfer a Car Title in Florida After the Owner Dies

 Surviving Spouse Transfer

 A surviving spouse can transfer the deceased spouse’s vehicle into their own name at no cost.
-Florida Statute § 319.32(7)(a)-(b) waives all title fees when the transfer is solely to remove a deceased owner or to change ownership from a deceased spouse to the surviving spouse.
+Florida law waives all title fees when the transfer removes a deceased owner or changes ownership to the surviving spouse.
 The only potential charge is an optional $10 expedited title fee.

-The surviving spouse submits HSMV Form 82152 (Application for Surviving Spouse Transfer of Florida Certificate of Title for Motor Vehicle) to any authorized tag agency or tax collector service center, along with an original or certified copy of the death certificate, proof of identity (a valid driver’s license, state ID, or passport), and proof of marriage if the surviving spouse’s name does not appear on the death certificate.
+The surviving spouse submits HSMV Form 82152 (Application for Surviving Spouse Transfer) to any authorized tag agency or tax collector service center.
+The application requires an original or certified copy of the death certificate, proof of identity (a valid driver’s license, state ID, or passport), and proof of marriage if the surviving spouse’s name does not appear on the death certificate.

 No will, no affidavit, and no court order is required.
-The surviving spouse does not need to show that the estate is debt-free for this transfer.
+The surviving spouse does not need to show that the estate is debt-free.

 A surviving spouse who wants to sell the vehicle rather than keep it does not need to obtain a new title first.
-Under § 319.28(1)(c), the surviving spouse may assign the deceased spouse’s existing title certificate directly to the buyer.
+The surviving spouse may assign the deceased spouse’s existing title certificate directly to the buyer.

 Co-Owned Vehicles